 To know the whole spectrum of who’s talking about your brand, you can use media monitoring software to differentiate your audience into specific categories, for example: organic, returning, referral, unique, and those who used mobiles.

 Someone mentions your brand’s name in answer to a Quora question.
 They might have different intentions when doing so, such as looking for the best media monitoring software provider or promoting your tool that they already use.
 If such a person has a loyal audience gathered around their content, you can reach out and invite them to join, for instance, your affiliate program (as in the example below).

 Analyzing website visitors gives you insightful knowledge about people who know something about your brand and write about it on any digital media channel.
 You can understand better at which stage of the sales funnel that particular customer is or whether this person can become a regular client if not even a referrer.
 These are just a few examples of how this information can be used.

 If mentions give you knowledge, earned backlinks give you increased power.
 You should track them as one of your PR metrics in order to have an awareness of your SEO actions and to improve them intentionally.

 Why do backlinks matter for SEO?

 You have a great article on a blog, but it has no views and doesn’t rank in Google the way you hoped.
 Maybe there are not enough high-quality backlinks that refer to your publication.
-If you track backlinks as a metric and are aware of the sources they come from, you can optimize your content and improve your website’s visibility.
+If you track backlinks as a metric and are aware of the sources they come from, you can optimize your content and use a SERP tracking tool to improve your ranking positions on key terms.
 With the right software, you can track this and find unlinked mentions of your brand too.